turingschool-projects/kwk-level3-swift/sessions/functions_slides.markdown

 * Telling a function to do it's job is called 'calling a function'
 * `walkDog()`

+^ MODEL:
-^ No need to use this slide unless you want to - you can just continue with live code.
+No need to use this slide unless you want to - you can just continue with live code.
 We want to re-iterate the fact that functions alone are just that - sitting there alone, doing nothing.
 They wait on US to CALL them.
 Make sure you go back into the Playground to call the function (with walkDog(), below the declaration) - students should see all the print statements in the console.